5823 Main St. New Port Richey, FL 34652

 Severe Toothaches

-Severe toothaches often indicate decay reaching the tooth’s nerve or an developing abscess.
+Severe toothaches often indicate decay reaching the tooth’s nerve or a developing abscess.
 While not always visible externally, these infections can spread rapidly and cause serious complications if left untreated.

 Soft tissue injuries including cuts to lips, cheeks, tongue, or gums may bleed heavily but often look worse than they are.
 Apply gentle pressure with clean gauze and use ice to reduce swelling.
 Seek emergency care if bleeding persists beyond 10 to 15 minutes or if the wound appears deep.